-We’re delighted to share the news that we are launching the Route Placement Programme, partnering with some of the UK’s leading companies to provide three young people (18-25) a five-month paid placement working in the live music sector.
+In 2023 we launched the first round of our Route Placement Programme, partnering with some of the UK’s leading companies to provide three young people (18-25) a five-month paid placement working in the live music sector.

 Route began because we noticed a severe lack of diversity across the music industry.
 Unpaid internships, insecure work and little access to education about the roles available make it difficult for marginalised people to consider a career in music, making it increasingly the domain of the middle and upper classes.